Two students sitting next to. each other in a classroom

 Undergraduate Programs

-Rather than start in a specific program like mechanical or chemical engineering, the First-Year Engineering Program (FEP) gives students the flexibility to decide what they want to study later on in their college experience.
-After a semester or two at UC’s College of Engineering and Applied Science, FEP students apply to transition to a major of their choice, a process based on their UC GPA and the courses they have taken.
+Rather than start in a specific program like mechanical or chemical engineering, the Pre- Engineering Program gives students the flexibility to decide what they want to study later on in their college experience.
+After a semester or two at UC’s College of Engineering and Applied Science, Pre-Engineering students apply to transition to a major of their choice, a process based on their UC GPA and the courses they have taken.

 Learning Center

-The Alumni Engineering Learning Center, located on the eight floor of Rhodes Hall, provides an academic home for students in the College of Engineering and Applied Science, with an emphasis on first-year experience.
-The Center features wired classrooms, open study areas, mobile tables and chairs, white boards and a café area, as well as faculty offices.
-These facilities have an intentional focus on collaboration and learning, reflecting the college’s dedication to a high quality academic experience.
+The Alumni Engineering Learning Center, located on the 8th floor of Rhodes Hall, serves as an academic home for students in the College of Engineering and Applied Science, with a strong emphasis on the first-year experience.

 Contact Us